Eugene Aram: Trial and execution

+Aram was convicted and sentenced to death, and additionally to be hung in chains close to the scene of the murder, on the wooded banks of the Nidd Gorge at Knaresborough, after death.
+His execution was scheduled to take place on 6 August 1759, three days after his trial, at York.

-He was found guilty, and condemned to be executed on 6 August 1759, three days after his trial.
-While in his cell he confessed his guilt, and threw new light on the motives for his crime, by asserting that he had discovered an affair between Clark and his own wife.
-On the night before his execution he made an attempt at suicide by opening the veins in his arm with a straight razor.
+While in his cell Aram confessed his guilt, stating that he had discovered an affair between Clark and his own wife.
+On the night before his execution he made an attempt at suicide by opening the veins in his left arm.
+(Note: Accounts variously give the weapon as a razor and a steel pen.)
+This was unsuccessful.
+Aram's biographer Norrison Scatcherd wrote of Houseman being subject to threats and riots upon his return to Knaresborough.

-Aram was hanged at York's Tyburn in an area of the Knavesmire on 16 August 1759.
-His skull is preserved in King's Lynn museum.
+Aram was hanged at York's Tyburn in an area of the Knavesmire on 6 August 1759.